Bishibop/snapconnect/SCRATCHPAD.md

 ### ⚠️ Dependency Warnings (Camera System)

 1. **expo-av deprecation**: Will be removed in SDK 54, need to migrate to `expo-audio` and `expo-video`
-2. **CameraView children warning**: Current implementation puts controls as children inside CameraView, should use absolute positioning instead
+2. **✅ CameraView children warning**: Fixed by moving controls outside CameraView and using absolute positioning overlays

 ### 📋 Next Phase 1 Features (in order)